 Choosing a Maternity Center

 Whether you're already pregnant or planning to be, you have many decisions to make.
 Choosing where to give birth, as well as where to receive pre- and neonatal care, are among the most important.
+Speak to your obstetrician and find out where they deliver.
+Then tour the facility so that you can become familiar with the services they provide.

 When you visit a hospital, ask your tour guide: